alwaysdata/documentation/src/content/en/docs/admin-billing/billing/payment-methods/index.md

 - Credit card,
 - PayPal,
 - Bank transfer: our bank account details are provided on our invoices.
-Please include your *customer number* or *invoice number* in the transfer description.
+Please include your *customer number* in the transfer description.

 > [!NOTE]
 > Credits to your account by *bank transfer* will appear in your interface as soon as they have been processed by our team.
 This may take a few days.